rveciana/BasemapTutorial/docs/backgrounds.rst

 Note that:

 * The resolution indicated when creating the :ref:`basemap` instance makes the layer to have a better or coarser resolution
-* The coastline is in another function, and the country coasts are not considered coast, which makes necessary to combine the the moethod with others to get a good map
+* The coastline is in another function, and the country coasts are not considered coast, which makes necessary to combine the method with others to get a good map

 .. literalinclude:: ../code_examples/backgrounds/drawcountries.py
 	:emphasize-lines: 10